wkasdorp/forest-2-domains/README.md

 The Domain Controllers are placed in an Availability Set to maximize uptime.
 A new storage account is created with an auto-generated name.
 The storage account is of type "Premium" to allow VMs to use fast SSD storage.
 You can pick the replication scope of the storage account.
-The VMs are limited to the D-class, but you can pick any size and storage type.
+The list of VM types is pre-populated with types that are suitable for DCs, from very small to large.

-Click the button below to deploy a forest to Azure.
-Most parameters have sensible defaults.
+Most template parameters have sensible defaults.
 You will get a forest root of _contoso.com_, a child domain called _child.contoso.com_, two DCs in each domain, a small IP space of 10.0.0.0/22 (meaning 10.0.0.0 up to 1.0.0.3.255), etc.
 The VMs are of type DS1_v2, meaning 3.5 GB of memory, one core and SSD storage.
 This is plenty for a simple Active Directory.
 The only thing you really need to do is to supply an admin password.
 Make sure it is 8 characters or more, and complex.
 You know the drill.

+Click the button below to deploy a forest to Azure.
+Expect the whole thing to take about one hour.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fwkasdorp%2Fforest-2-domains%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>